 - Using a funnel, add to an airtight container.

 What kind of red chile powder can I use?
 New Mexico red chile powder, generic red chile powder, ancho, chipotle, are all good options.
 Generic chili powder is not!
 It is a spice mix that includes things like cumin.

 I would like it hotter.
 What can I use?
-To bump the heat up a little use a little cayenne (proceed cautiously!).
+To bump the heat up a bit, use a little cayenne (proceed cautiously!).

 I hope you've found some inspiration for both making your own spice mixes and creative ways to use them!